psychemedia/storytelling-notes/wife-selling.md

 In *Derbyshire Courier*, [Saturday 01 March 1856](https://britishnewspaperarchive.co.uk/viewer/bl/0000395/18560301/058/0003).

 WIFE SELLING.
 Considerable excitement prevailed in Chesterfield market on Saturday last, arising from a report that the wife of a man residing in the locality of Inkersal had been publicly sold.
 The affair was particularly exciting to the gentler sex, to whom it furnished a very fruitful source of gossip throughout the day.
 We understand the woman had been estranged from her husband in consequence of her unfaithfulness, and that he had written to her requesting a reconciliation.
 She, during the separation, had formed an intimacy with another individual, and declined to return to her lawful husband, who, finding that his entreaties were in vain, he requested her to meet him on Saturday last in front of the Chesterfield Town Hall for the purpose of having a mutual separation by disposing of her to the highest bidder.
 The woman, who was neatly attired and tolerably good-looking, was true to her appointment, but the husband never came.
 The object of the assignation soon spread amongst the market people until a great crowd had collected, and it became evident that the excitement consequent upon such a disgraceful scene was becoming unpleasant to the actors; consequently, the woman's paramour took the fair lady to the house of Mr Hearnshaw, in Gluman gate, followed by a large crowd, who hooted and yelled after them.
-The crowd became so oppressive that the woman and her paramour contrived to escape by the back way, and quietly entered, by the back premises, the house of Mr. Cox, the Fountain, where they drank their refreshment and remained *ingoc.*, whilst the crowd were Glumaan-gate, and until after they had dispersed.
+The crowd became so oppressive that the woman and her paramour contrived to escape by the back way, and quietly entered, by the back premises, the house of Mr. Cox, the Fountain, where they drank their refreshment and remained *ingoc.*, whilst the crowd were in Gluman-gate, and until after they had dispersed.
 There was sale as was generally reported, the parties believing the absence of the lawful husband to be fatal to the legality of a auction.

 We have received the following account of a "wife sale" at Wirksworth, from a correspondent: -One of these brutal, absurd, and illegal exhibitions took place last market day, at Wirksworth.
 In the forenoon, a man, who was not known, went into a saddler's shop and purchased a new halter, without, however, stating for what purpose he required it, and shortly afterwards the same man called again expressing a wish, that the person who had sold him the article would step into the market to witness a bargain.
 The journeyman went out for that purpose, without the most remote conception of the kind of transaction he was required to witness, and in the public market-place, found a young woman standing near a stall, with the halter he had sold the man, in a noose, round her neck.
 At this moment the man took hold of the end of the rope, and handed it to another man who came up from whom he received some money, and the three walked off together, leaving the saddler almost petrified the nature of the bargain had been obligingly, but almost unconsciously witnessing.
 The sale was conducted with some degree of secrecy and decency, if indeed the latter word is in any way applicable to such a disgusting proceeding, and but six persons were aware of what was going on until conclusion of the business; immediately after which, the three contracting parties very sensibly themselves scarce, with whole skins.
 It is conjectured the parties came from a distance, as they did not appear to be recognised in the town.